habedi/PracticalMachineLearning/README.md

 * [Whoosh](https://bitbucket.org/mchaput/whoosh/wiki/Home): Whoosh is a full-text indexing and search library for Python
 * [Geoplot](https://residentmario.github.io/geoplot/index.html): Geoplot is a Python visualization library for geospatial plotting of geolocational records
 * [GeoPandas](http://geopandas.org/): GeoPandas is a high-level library with an API similar to Pandas that makes working with geospatial datasets in Python much easier
-* [Edward](http://edwardlib.org/): "A library for probabilistic modeling, inference, and criticism" - its website
+* [Edward](http://edwardlib.org/): "A library for probabilistic modelling, inference, and criticism" - its website
 * [HyperTools](https://github.com/ContextLab/hypertools): A Python library for high-dimensional data visualization and analysis
 * [TextRank](https://github.com/summanlp/textrank): TextRank algorithm implementation for Python 3
 * [pymorton](https://github.com/trevorprater/pymorton): A Python package for ordinal hashing of multidimensional points into a one-dimensional ordering